Coconut oil is a common ingredient in keto recipes, paleo plates, and health-conscious kitchens, but is it really worth using?

 - Optimize levels of HDL and LDL cholesterol and therefore lower the risk of cardiovascular disease

-As you use coconut oil for a variety of recipes, remember to monitor key indices such as body fat, waist circumference, and HDL and LDL cholesterol to understand how coconut oil is affecting your body.
-This way you can use the research to make lifestyle changes and utilize data to see if coconut oil is the right choice for you.
+As you use coconut oil for a variety of low-carb and keto recipes, remember to monitor key biomarkers such as body fat percentage, waist circumference, and HDL and LDL cholesterol to understand how it is affecting your body.
+This way, you can use the research to make lifestyle changes and utilize data to see if coconut oil is the right choice for you.